approov/quickstart-react-native/examples/shapes_axios/README.md

 Now that you have successfully run the app, let's modify it.

-1. Open `App.tsx` in your text editor of choice and edit some lines.
+1. Open `src/App.js` in your text editor of choice and edit some lines.
 2. For **Android**: Press the <kbd>R</kbd> key twice or select **"Reload"** from the **Developer Menu** (<kbd>Ctrl</kbd> + <kbd>M</kbd> (on Window and Linux) or <kbd>Cmd ⌘</kbd> + <kbd>M</kbd> (on macOS)) to see your changes!

    For **iOS**: Hit <kbd>Cmd ⌘</kbd> + <kbd>R</kbd> in your iOS Simulator to reload the app and see your changes!